 Toronto is the provincial capital of Ontario, Canada.
-One of the best places to travel alone, Toronto is a large, ethnically diverse city sprawling along Lake Ontario’s northwestern shore.
+The city is a large, ethnically diverse & sprawling along Lake Ontario’s northwestern shore.
 Toronto has a rich history beneath a thriving city.

 Expenditure: Prices in Toronto are similar to that of L.A. or NYC and while hotels can be costly, they’re generally within walking distance to great city features.

 Transport: The city center is still relatively easy to navigate, with many of the top attractions within walking distance of each other and a subway system to cover longer distances.
 The public transportation system is extensive and very affordable.
 Otherwise, walking and biking will suffice.